Alleged conspiracy had meth flowing to Tahoe through the Capital City, guns flowing there from the capitol of the Silver State

 The suspects were netted in a multi-state, multi-agency effort that the FBI has dubbed “Operational Bear Trap.”

-The months-long investigation started in August of 2020 when an informant for law enforcement allegedly identified Robert “Bobby” Choate as someone who was selling large amounts of meth around South Lake Tahoe.
+The months-long investigation started in spring of 2020 when an informant for law enforcement allegedly identified Robert “Bobby” Choate as someone who was selling large amounts of meth around South Lake Tahoe.
 According to an affidavit filed by Special Agent Preston Patton, a Tahoe-area member of the FBI, several undercover buys soon led authorities to a location in Carson City, Nevada.
 There, Choate reportedly introduced the informant to an unknown man who was selling AK-47s to California residents, as well as supplies of heroin.

 “During this conversation, the male said that he could also get fully automatic AR-15 rifles with no serial numbers for sale,” Preston wrote in a court filing, “but added that he did not like bringing guns into California because of California’s assault weapon laws.”